-Had Jesus been so cocky about being the son of God that he felt that in his humanness he was beyond giving in to his own desires, this Luke passage would be a lot different, as would our world.
+Had Jesus been so cocky about being the son of God that he felt he was beyond giving in to his own desires, he would not likely have noticed the devil’s attempts to trap him.

 Jesus was aware that he could give in to sin, which is a big reason he did not.

 He could have been guided by his stomach, as was Esau.
 He could have been guided by his eyes, as was Achan.
 He could have been led by his ego, as was Samson.

 He was aware of what tempted him, and it allowed him to make the right choices.

 If you are not aware of your weaker moments, be assured that devil is aware of them and will use them against you.
 He will prepare a snare and watch you get caught up in it.

 Before Cain gave in to the temptation to kill Able, God said to Cain, “If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at the door; it desires to have you, but you must master it.”